TecuceanuGabriel/iap4-movie-db/README.md

 - Faker: generating fake data to populate the database
 - APScheduler: scheduling tasks (script that cleans the database)
 - JWT: authorization
-- TMDB (external api): getting movie and tv show data
+- TMDB (external API): for information about the cinema industry
 - MongoDB: the database
 - Docker and docker-compose: containerization, and as a development environment
 - Redis: caching requests to the TMDB api